LiterallyTheOne/simple_blog/readme.rst

 Add Posts and tags
 ------------------
-To add new post or tag you can connect with the superuser.
+To add new posts or tags you can connect with the superuser.